Prof.Dr. Carmen Faso

 Mechanisms of unconventional protein secretion

 In our group, we study mechanisms of unconventional protein secretion and develop translational approaches in the context of parasite-host interactions.
-Our model organisms are two intestinal parasitic protists called Giardia lamblia and Entamoeba histolytica.

 Please scroll through current projects on the research tab for more information.